gsTavares/java-designpatterns/src/main/java/com/example/behavioral/chain_of_responsability/docs/CHAIN OF RESPONSABILITY.md

 }
 ```

-In this example, `ConcreteHandlerA` and `ConcreteHandlerB` process specific requests, while unhandled requests are passed along the chain.Chain of Responsability
+In this example, `ConcreteHandlerA` and `ConcreteHandlerB` process specific requests, while unhandled requests are passed along the chain.

-A way to decouple processing handle logic delegating it to multiple objects

-Each handler have a reference to the next handler, util the chain finishes